AzureCloudWorkshops/ACW-ParseExcelToCosmosDB/walkthroughs/05-RecreatingTheSameSolutionWithSDKCode.md

     This code will need to do the same thing via the SDK and then leverage the same tools as before in the function app to do the rest of the work.

-    To get this solution to work, the return value from the blob storage interop will be a byte[] and then the function will just leverage the same code to parse the file from there.
+    To get this solution to work, the return value from the blob storage interop is a byte[] and the code for the function will just leverage the same code to parse the file from the byte[].

 1. Compose the Account -> Container -> BlobClient

-    Everything in Azure land is a hierarchy, and when you write code against it, you follow that hierarchy.
+    Everything in Azure-land is a hierarchy, and when you write code against it, you follow that hierarchy.
+This pattern holds true for both Storage and the Cosmos DB interactions.

     For this solution, we have a Storage Account -> Container -> Blob hierarchy.

     First the code must connect to the account, then compose the container client, then use the BlobClient to get the blob as a stream.